Degree Completion Strategies

 Degree Completion Resources

-SACSCOC: For additional information on programs and services to address degree completion, please visit their website to review applicable policy statements: http://www.sacscoc.org/.
+For additional information on programs and services to address degree completion, please visit the SACSCOC website to review applicable policy statements.

-EAB: For additional public information from the Education Advisory Board focused on degree completion, please visit their website to review program assessments: Competency Based Education: Fact or Fiction.
+For additional public information from the Education Advisory Board focused on degree completion, please visit their webpage to review CBE program assessments.

-CAEL: For additional information on competency based education issues, please visit The Council for Adult and Experiential Learning: http://www.cael.org/what-we-do/competency-based-education.
+For additional information on competency based education issues, please visit The Council for Adult and Experiential Learning.